jcotellessa/MERN-Stack/MERN-App/client/README.md

 If there is a problem

-Make sure there is a data/db folde to store the data
+Make sure there is a data/db folder to store the data

 mkdir -p /System/Volumes/Data/data/db
 sudo chown -Rv <your_user_name> /System/Volumes/Data/data/db